 After you have configured the above audit settings, you can track any change made to folders, subfolders, and files.
 For that, open “Windows Event Viewer” and go to “Windows Logs” ➔ “Security”.
 In the right pane, use the “Filter Current Log” option to find the relevant events.

 For example, if anyone creates a new file, event ID 4656 and Event ID 4663 will both be logged.
 To illustrate this, in our case, a file has been created in the “Work files” folder.
 In the following image, you can see the details of the event ID 4656:

 You can see the new file’s name (C:\Work files\New Text Document) which is visible after you scroll down the side bar.

 The same event ID 4656 shows all accesses made to the objects, such as files and folders.

-The following image shows the files and folders creation report.
-You can filter the records by any column; including file name, creation time, user name and any other available column.
+The following image shows the files and folder creation report.
+You can filter the records by any column; including file name, creation time, user name, and any other available column.
 All the necessary information related to the create event is shown in a single line record.